 Winter in Nashville greets you with a distinctive Southern charm and a sprinkle of holiday spirit.
 Renowned for its vibrant music scene, historic landmarks and rich cuisine, the city turns into a festive hub as the Christmas market swings into action.

-In this guide, I’ll share essential information for a visit, such as 2023 dates, opening times, standout Christmas stalls and distinct local specialities to help you navigate the Nashville Christmas Market Village.
+In this guide, I’ll share confirmed 2024 dates, opening times, standout Christmas stalls and distinct local specialities to help you navigate the Nashville Christmas Market Village.

 Dates and Location